 - You are far from alone; reach out for help and support.

 - Your mind controls your emotions; you control your mind.

-- So your no longer dependent on living to how others think you should be, how you think others think you should be remembered; it’s not important to what anyone else thinks of, only you define yourself, with good intentions, there is no wrong way and no right way only your way.
+- So you are no longer dependent on living to how others think you should be, how you think others think you should be remembered; it’s not important to what anyone else thinks of, only you define yourself, with good intentions, there is no wrong way and no right way only your way.

 - Boundaries, good people will respect your boundaries; we need a million and one ways to say NO, and we need to stick to our nos.
 When you learn the art of saying no to things that don’t make you feel good, it becomes a great deal breaker to eliminate toxic people from in your life or entering your life.

 - Pattern interrupt in the mindset, removing all those toxic thoughts the narcissist planted in your subconscious one by one, write them out, write who told you, then write the truth.
-When they are running in your mind rent-free subconscious popping by, consciously remove them back out.
+When they are running in your mind, rent-free subconscious popping by, consciously remove them back out.

 - Releasing and letting of any anger and resentment that you might hold towards them or towards yourself, it’s in the past now.
-Your present no longer needs it; if they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions, you want and need to heal and become free.
+Your present no longer needs it; if they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions.
+You want and need to heal and become free.

-Working on your healing, new dreams, a new thought process will give you a much calmer, more peaceful life; hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.
+Working on your healing, new dreams, and a new thought process will give you a much calmer, more peaceful life; hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.

 The narcissists bait and switch.